 Being vulnerable means taking a risk

-This can be daunting for one employee to do, but when all employees, and certainly leaders, feel comfortable taking the vulnerability plunge, everyone can benefit.
+Self-censorship can be daunting.
+But when all employees, and certainly leaders, feel comfortable taking the vulnerability plunge, everyone can benefit.
 Embracing vulnerability can look different for everyone.

 Start by noticing how you behave at work, who you are.
 Notice too who you are at home – are they the same person?
 Most probably not.
 Well not entirely.
 Most people let themselves relax and be comfortable at home, so try to embrace similar principles at work.
 See if you can bring to work a version of self you wouldn’t ordinarily do.
 Notice the impact, for you and for others.

 That emotion can also translate to the boardroom.
-Don’t be afraid to be invested and show emotion about a project or report.
-You might not always be successful but getting emotionally invested in a project encourages others to do the same and can improve employees’ morale and excitement.
+Don’t be afraid to be invested and show emotion.
+You might not always be successful.
+When we get emotionally invested in a project, it encourages others to do the same and can improve employees’ morale and excitement.

 Vulnerability is still somewhat of a taboo term in many workplaces.
-However, as more leaders and employees capitalise on their vulnerabilities, workplace environments can become more conducive to real connections, growth, and opportunities to increase trust, engagement, and respect, which are all important factors for success in the future of work.
+However, as more leaders and employees capitalise on their vulnerabilities, workplace environments can become more conducive to real connections.
+This includes growth and opportunities to increase trust, engagement, and respect, which are all important factors for success in the future of work.

-There is a need for managers to be aware of these implicit beliefs that people hold as it does impact the dynamics of the workplace…
+There is a need for managers to be aware of these implicit beliefs that people hold.
+It does impact the dynamics of the workplace.

-Although for a single manager it may seem unfounded to tiptoe around the issue, there is room to argue that managers can take steps to ensure they do not inadvertently act in ways that confirm the beliefs of their employees – leading to further conditioning and strengthening of these assumptions.
+Although for a single manager it may seem unfounded to tiptoe around the issue, there is room to argue that managers can take steps to ensure they do not inadvertently act in ways that confirm the beliefs of their employees.
+Of course, leading to further conditioning and strengthening of these assumptions.